ale770/homebridge-eufy-robovac/README.md

 Forked from [homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac)

-- Removed all of the features except on/off
 - Added IP parameter

 ### Features

 * Switch on / off.
 When off, it will returning to charging dock automatically.

-* Display battery level, and notify on low battery. (removed)
+* Display battery level, and notify on low battery.

-* Display battery charging state. (removed)
+* Display battery charging state.

-* Find robot (removed)
+* Find robot

 ### Configuration
 This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).